GOKOP/SomeLife/README.md

 Simulates interactions between particles, sometimes called "particle life".
 Called "SomeLife" because that's what I've happened to call the directory where I've started messing with the idea.
+It's somewhat inspired by [this video](https://www.youtube.com/watch?v=Z_zmZ23grXE), but differs from what's there.

 ## Build